-You shouldn’t have any problem changing a dog’s name.
-Just start using it to call him and when you talk to him.
+You should have no problem changing the dog’s name.
+Just use the new name to call and speak to your dog.
 He’ll soon figure it out.

 Changing a dog’s name isn’t difficult and it can give him a fresh start in life.
 This is particularly wonderful for newly adopted dogs.

 1) Your dog’s new name should be just as good to it.

 2) Try to avoid using your dog’s new name when you scold him.